atlas-jswank/atlas-jswank.github.io/src/content/blog/react-state-context.md

 }
 ```

 Here we have a state variable `name` that is set in the App components and then passed through three layers of child components until it reaches the `Baz` component. `Foo` and `Bar` do not utlize the name prop but must pass the data along so that it can reach the child component `Baz`.
-Every time we create a new instance of the `Foo` component we have to make sure it passes a name prop to its children.
 This is a problem common in react called "prop drilling"

+### Prop Drilling

+Prop drilling is a term used in React to describe the process of passing data from a parent component to a deeply nested child component through intermediate components.
+This technique involves "drilling" the props down through multiple layers of components, which can become cumbersome and lead to complex and hard-to-maintain code, especially in large applications.

+In prop drilling, a parent component passes data or functions to its direct child component via props.
+If the child component itself has children that also need access to the same data, the props are passed down through each intermediate component until they reach the desired nested child.

+#### Problems with Prop Drilling

+**Maintainability:** As the component hierarchy grows, the number of levels through which props must be passed increases, making it harder to maintain and understand the flow of data.

+**Reusability:** Intermediate components that don't need the data themselves become cluttered with props they merely pass down, reducing their reusability and increasing their complexity.

+**Scalability:** For large applications with deeply nested components, managing and passing props through many levels can become unwieldy and error-prone.

 ### Context Providers